jordanhaddadi/jordan-portfolio/README.md

 # Jordan Elizabeth Haddadi

-Living and loving in the North East, Jordan is passionate about the web, design, photography & travel.
+Living and loving in the North East, Jordan is passionate about good web design, guilty pleasure reality tv shows & travel.

 ## About My Portfolio: